USAF, Army, and Navy Join Forces To Field America’s First Operational Hypersonic Weapon

 Concerns about Russian and Chinese threats have pushed the services to work together to try to get the weapon operational in two years.

-The U.S. military’s recent burst of investment into hypersonic technology has created an often confusing morass of different programs spread across the individual services.
+the individual services.
 Now, amid fears that Russia and China are sprinting ahead with similar developments, the U.S. Air Force, Army, and Navy are pooling their efforts on a common unpowered boost-glide vehicle design that could help give each one of them an operational hypersonic weapon in the near-term.

 Aviation Week detailed the Pentagon’s latest efforts to combine the Air Force’s Hypersonic Conventional Strike Weapon (HCSW), the Army’s Advanced Hypersonic Weapon (AHW), and the Navy’s Conventional Prompt Strike (CPS) programs into a single effort in a story on Oct.
 11, 2018.
 The goal of this tri-service plan is to be able to field a complete weapon, capable of flying more than six times the speed of sound, by 2021.
 News that this was all in the works had already begun begun trickling out earlier in 2018.